About Product Runway

-Final designs will be modeled by a member of the design team at the runway show and will be judged on their design, craftsmanship, construction, and relevance to their assigned theme.
+Final designs are modeled by a member of the design team at a spectacular runway show.
+The fashions will be judged on their design, craftsmanship, construction, and relevance to their assigned theme.

-To see the various works of literature chosen for the show, see our 2017 Team Page.
+To see the Met Gala themes chosen for the show, see our 2018 team page... coming soon

 PRODUCT RUNWAY IN THE PRESS